 Geography of Oklahoma

 Oklahoma is located in West South Central United States.
 It is the 28th most populous state in the US.
 The state consists of mountain ranges, prairie, mesas, and eastern forests.
 Most of the state of Oklahoma lies in the Great Plains and the U.S. Interior Highlands and is prone to rough and extreme weather.

 Oklahoma is one of the six states on the Frontier Strip.
-It is bounded from various directions by the states of Arkansas, missouri, Kansas, Colarado, New Mexico and Texas.
+It is bounded from various directions by the states of Arkansas, Missouri, Kansas, Colorado, New Mexico and Texas.
 The state is situated in a temperate zone.
 It experiences extreme temperature and rainfall typical of a continental climate.
 Most of Oklahoma lies in an area known as the Tornado Alley which is marked by severe weather.
-On an average, 54 tornadoes strike the state per year.
-This is the highest rate the world over.
+On average, 54 tornadoes strike the state per year.
+This is the highest rate in the world over.

-For those interested in soaking up culture, the place has a variety of diverse cultural traditions: Native American, cowboys, and oil barons, Oklahoma has it all!
-It is a good place for heritage tourism, visiting museums and on a differen tnote, taking up road trips.
-Oklahoma has something fo everyone.
+For those interested in soaking up the culture, the place has a variety of diverse cultural traditions: Native Americans, cowboys, and oil barons, Oklahoma has it all!
+It is a good place for heritage tourism, visiting museums and on a different note, taking up road trips.
+Oklahoma has something for everyone.

 The state has the highest enrollment rate of Native Americans in the nation.
 The state is also considered among the best in terms of pre-kindergarten education.

 For higher education, there are several public institutions in Oklahoma.
 Oklahoma State University, the University of Oklahoma and the University of Central Oklahoma are a few of the largest in the state.
 Another notable institution is Langston University – the state’s only historically Black college.